AbnerErnaniADSFatec/wcpms-qgis/README.rst

 The primary goal of the presented plugin is to streamline and enhance access to the WCPMS service by providing users with a graphical interface that integrates directly into the QGIS environment.

-The plugin WTSS for QGIS is based on the Python programming language with the Python QT library, and its graphical interface with the software QT Designer.
+The plugin WCPMS for QGIS is based on the Python programming language with the Python QT library, and its graphical interface with the software QT Designer.

 Installation
 ------------